HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 The map pulls the point data and settings from a linked Google Sheet, which you can explore below or right-click to [view full-screen Sheet in a new tab](https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g)
 <iframe src="https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g/pubhtml?widget=true&amp;headers=false" width="90%" height=500></iframe>

-## Video and list of features
-{%youtube%}kUEfB8wD3Vk{%endyoutube%}
-- Best to show points, polygons, polylines, and/or point table data
-- Free and open-source code template, built on Leaflet and linked to Google Sheets
-- Fork the code and host your live map with GitHub Pages, for free
-- Geocode location data with a script built inside the Google Sheet
-- Easy-to-modify data labels and map options in Google Sheet tabs or uploaded CSV files
-- Upload your GeoJSON polygon and polyline data, and also custom markers, to your GitHub repo
-- Show multiple polygon layers, each with their own color legend and ranges (numerical or text)
-- Responsive design to work on desktops and most mobile devices

 ## Create your own: step-by-step tutorial

-** TO DO -- insert video  **

 In this tutorial, you will learn how to create your own copy of the Leaflet Maps with Google Sheets template, geocode and customize your own point markers, and either hide or upload your own polygon and/or polyline GeoJSON data.
 The video and instructions below breaks this down into these key steps:
 - A) Fork (copy) the code template and publish your version with GitHub Pages
 - B) File > Make a Copy of Google Sheet template and File > Publish your version